 Somatic Therapy in Santa Monica

-Somatic therapy with a Somatic Experiencing® Practitioner (SEP) for adults navigating anxiety, trauma, or burnout.
-If you work in a high-pressure role or keep a full calendar, we’ll pace the work so it’s doable and effective.
-In person in Santa Monica and online across California.
+Somatic psychotherapy with a Licensed Marriage and Family Therapist (LMFT) and Somatic Experiencing® Practitioner (SEP) for adults navigating anxiety, burnout, and trauma patterns.
+If you live in a high-pressure role or carry a lot of responsibility, we will pace the work so it feels doable, grounded, and effective.
+In-person in Santa Monica and online across California.

 What is Somatic Therapy?
 (Understanding the Approach)